 For birth to be positive, we need to step up and take responsibility in order to express our power.
 To do this, we need to know The Questions to ask.
 We need to understand the different models of care, and determine which best fits our birth vision.
 Aligning yourself with the best care provider for you is the first step to a positive experience, rather than a processed experience.

 So what does it take to have an informed birth?

 You will need to invest some time, and money, into your preparations.
-If money is tight, you can ask for support to cover these preparations, perhaps friends and family will contribute to your preparation in lieu of gifts.
-You may also find that these preparation help you avoid unnecessarily large purchases of baby products.
+If money is tight, you can ask for support to cover these preparations; perhaps friends and family will contribute to your preparation in lieu of gifts.
+You may also find that these preparations help you avoid unnecessarily large purchases of baby products.
 Many women prefer to invest in the preparations rather than purchase an overly expensive pram or nursery furniture (you might be surprised at how little you actually need for your baby).

 KNOW THE QUESTIONS

 THE BOOK gives you the Questions.
 These are your prompts to begin your research in a more meaningful and relevant way, and to begin conversations with your care provider.
 Depending on the model you choose, or find yourself in, you may need to repeat these questions with several care providers in order to build a picture.
 This helps you to understand the landscape you will need to navigate.
-It also helps you to make informed decision, in advance, for various possibilities.
+It also helps you to make informed decisions, in advance, for various possibilities.
 This way as you navigate the birth, you will be better able to understand where you are and what your options are.
 Knowing each possible pathway that follows a decision point takes the guesswork out.
-This is important, because you are required to provide informed consent at various points.
+This is important, because you are required to provide informed consent (or refusal) at various points.
 This means you have options.
-And being asked for consent, means you also have the option to refuse.
+Being asked for consent, means you also have the option to refuse.
 You need to know what each of these scenarios look like.